 - Minimum 3.0 GPA (cumulative or degree major)

-- Candidates must graduate during the current academic year (December 2011 - June 2012)
+- Candidates must graduate between December and June of the current academic year

 - Bachelor of Arts or Science degree required.
 Program limited to undergraduate and graduate degrees only.